(for veterinary information only)

 Muscle contraction is made possible by the release of calcium from storage within the muscle cell (in a structure called the “sarcoplasmic reticulum”).
 Nerve stimulation causes the release of calcium which allows muscle contraction to happen.
 No calcium, no muscle contraction.

-There are three types of muscle within the body: skeletal muscle (the muscles under voluntary control which we use to move), smooth muscle (the involuntary muscle which provides muscle tone in our intestines, blood vessels, and other structures we do not consciously control), and heart muscle (which has some characteristics of both the other two types).
+There are three types of muscle within the body: skeletal muscle (the muscles under voluntary control which we use to move, as shown above), smooth muscle (the involuntary muscle which provides muscle tone in our intestines, blood vessels, and other structures we do not consciously control), and heart muscle (which has some characteristics of both the other two types).
 The heart must pump against the muscle tone of the arteries and must work harder if there is high pressure in the arteries.
 In the control of hypertension (high blood pressure), the goal is the reduction of blood pressure.
 We would like to relax the muscle tone in the arteries.
 Relaxing arterial muscle serves to dilate the artery which, in turn, lowers blood pressure (similar to the way water pressure would be reduced by running the same amount of water through a much larger diameter pipe).

 Hypertension is an important problem in both people and pets.
 Amlodipine besylate has become the most popular blood pressure medication for hypertensive cats.
 Amlopidine besylate can be used in dogs but has not been as popular other medications.
 For more information on hypertension in pets click here.